Civil rights and the press

 Mitchell also opposed the construction of confederate memorial statues along Richmond’s Monument Avenue, predicting that the monument “will ultimately result in handing down to generations unborn a legacy of treason and blood.”

-The fact that Mitchell survived as an editor in Richmond for 40 years was in itself unusual.
-Many writers, such as Ida B. Wells, could not remain in the South, and the success of most of the black press was short-lived after the Reconstruction era gave way to a period of severe, violent repression, the wide extent of which is still unknown and unacknowledged.
+The fact that Mitchell survived as an editor in Richmond for 40 years was unusual.
+Many writers, such as Ida B. Wells, could not remain in the South, and the success of most of the black press was short-lived after the Reconstruction era gave way to the “Jim Crow” era of severe, violent repression, the wide extent of which is still unknown and unacknowledged.

 American courts did not support basic rights or even common safety for African Americans in the post Civil War era.
 The US Supreme Court upheld Jim Crow” laws in the Slaughterhouse (1873) and Cruickshank (1876) cases.
 As a result, state laws that denied African Americans equal protection and civil rights in dozens of areas, from seating on busses and trains to service at lunch counters and even to the way people walked down the street, were upheld as constitutional.